tatumamckinnis/Markov/README.md

 The training text should be read (looped over) *exactly once* during the `setTraining()` method to create this map.
 Subsequently, the `getFollows()` method should simply return the corresponding `List` from the map, or an empty `List` if there is no entry in the map, and this should be used in `getRandomText()` to avoid having to search the training text again for every random word generated.

 You can and should use `BaseMarkov` as an example for how to implement the `MarkovInterface`, noting in particular that you *must* override and implement the interface methods.
 The private *helper* method `getNextWord()` is not required, but you might consider implementing something analogous or even other private helper methods to keep your `HashMarkov` implementation organized.
 You can see details of the methods and class in the [details document](docs/details.md).
+Please read that details document carefully since it will tell you how to implement `getRandomText` using copy/paste :-)

 ### Running and Testing HashMarkov